Research Article: The Great Sonic Continuity Debate

 ”I felt that the plot device of killing off Sally would be the only justification for Sonic to fully cut loose and go after Robotnik no matter what . . .
 Because Sega didn't want to rule out the possibility of using Sally in the future, it was decided she should live.”

--Ken Penders, interviewed by Sonic HQ
+-Ken Penders, in an interview with Sonic HQ

 Of course, all of this begs the question: if all continuities are valid, official representations of the Sonic universe, then how do we reconcile the differences between them?
 The fact is that we don't have to—Sega certainly hasn't.

-Sonic Today
+Sonic 2.0

 The Point

-The Sonic franchise will continue to change and evolve as time goes on—that's simply product lifecycle.
-The series is unique in that its fans are sustained by a consistent flow of material from a variety of media sources.
-How much material—TV shows, comics, movies, merchandise, and games—are you willing to throw away to protect your “ideal” version of Sonic?
-Someday today's generation of fans will be reminiscing about “the good old days” the same way that old school fans do now.
+Sonic and his world will continue to evolve as market demands change with the times—that's just the nature of the business; what's known as "product lifecycle" in marketing lingo.
+Some day today's generation of fans will be reminiscing about 'the good ol days' the same way that so-called "old school" fans do now.
 Time marches on.
-Sonic should be allowed to change with the times, but there is no reason why his past should be thrown aside or forgotten, either.
+Sonic should be allowed to change with the times, but there is no reason why his past should be cast aside or forgotten, either.
 At the end of the day, it's all Sonic.

 My advice?
 Let's give this debate a rest and learn to appreciate all Sonic material for what it's worth on its own individual merit.
 It doesn't have to fit together.
-You don't have to like all of it (or any of it), but you should accept it as part of the larger Sonic multiverse.
-The fact still remains that—like it or not—all of these continuities existed and Sega had a hand in all of them.
-The Sonic franchise is just one of many series with these types of dimensional conflicts—just look at Zelda, Megaman, Batman, Superman, Fullmetal Alchemist, or Star Trek.
-Which continuity you favor is simply a matter of personal preference—not a matter of which one is “canon” or “official.”
-It's time to get past these silly inter-community battles and learn to respect each other's opinions.
-After all, we all love the same little blue hedgehog—don't we?
+You don't have to like all of it (or any of it, for that matter), but you should accept it as part of the larger Sonic multiverse.
+Which interpretation of Sonic you hold to be true—if you do choose one above the rest—is not a question of which one is "canon" or "official," but is a matter of personal taste—and personal taste isn't worth fighting over.

-Sources: Sega-16, Nintendo Power, Gamasutra, Sega.com, Sonic Channel, New York Times, Sonic Retro, Sonic Stadium.
 Special thanks to Nigel Kitching, Dean Sitton, Ben Hurst, and Ian Flynn.
 An extra measure of gratitude goes out to Sega-16 for their interviews and extensive research into the golden age of Sega.